firebase/extensions/image-resizer/README.md

 You can upload images to a Cloud Storage bucket directly in the Firebase console's Storage dashboard.
 Alternatively, you can upload images using the [Cloud Storage for Firebase SDK](https://firebase.google.com/docs/storage/) for your platform (iOS, Android, or Web).

-This mod also optionally creates then writes [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) to your specified Firebase Realtime Database path - both for the original image and the resized image.
-Signed URLs are a mechanism for query string authentication for buckets and objects by providing a way to give time-limited read or write access to anyone in possession of the URL, regardless of whether they have a Google account.
-How to use the signed URLs is up to you.
-One example use case could be for a webpage that displays all members of a club.
-You could attach a listener to the database path so that when the mod creates a new resized image, both the original and the resized image are fetched immediately and displayed on the webpage.

 When you use Firebase Mods, you're only charged for the underlying resources that you use.
 Firebase Mods themselves are free to use.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)